A fabrication guide for planar silicon quantum dot heterostructures: Layer synthesis techniques

+Firstly, thermal evaporation utilizes resistive heating of a crucible (typically made from W or Mo) filled with the material to be evaporated.
 For evaporation of metals, there are a few parameters of note.
 First, the rate of evaporation, controlled primarily by temperature, determines the grain size of the thin film.
 The difference in temperature between the evaporated material and the substrate determines the grain size of the polycrystalline film.
 The second aspect is the purity of the evaporated material.
 Since the evaporated material is situated in a thermally heated crucible, there is the possibility of contamination from the crucible material.
+For deposition pressures of $\num{1e-6} < p_\mathrm{dep} < \SI{1e-2}{\torr}$ the evaporated material can be considered to be in the ballistic regime.\cite{lakhtakia2005sculptured}